 Among the most common reasons for BI project failure is a lack of communication with a range of stakeholders.

-In the Forrester study, BI initiatives failed because company executives and non-managerial subject-matter experts were not engaged during the entire process.
+BI initiatives fail because company executives and non-managerial subject-matter experts were not engaged during the entire process.
 Business intelligence benefits the entire organization.
 Data is an important business asset and better data will lead to better decision-making.
 This concept is not exclusive to the executive team or even business managers.
 Empowering all stakeholders with access to data and the ability to use the data to help them with their business roles will prove beneficial across the enterprise.

 It’s important to demonstrate how analytics can benefit decision-making by providing a clear and comprehensive picture of key performance indicators.
 Everyone from the top down should be able to access the information and reporting capabilities they need to be successful.

-Now, not everyone will be easily convinced that another enterprise-level software deployment is a good initiative.
+Not everyone will be easily convinced that business intelligence is the right initiative.

-These internal skeptics may even be part of the IT staff or executive team who are critical decision makers and cultural influencers.
+Even though the pandemic has made working from home the norm and the need to access a single source of data from anywhere the key to a dispersed workforce, there will still be internal skeptics.
+They may even be part of the executive team who are critical decision makers and cultural influencers.
 It’s important to identify who the naysayers are and then communicate to them early and often the clear business objectives and value of advanced analytics to the company.
 Having their support could have a dramatic influence on others within the organization who may share their concerns.
 When it comes to BI, stakeholders want to know what’s in it for them, as well as the organization.
-Gartner Analyst Alan D. Duncan wrote in a 2015 whitepaper: